jacastanon01/Pokemon-project/README.md

 <h1 align="center">Pokemon Project</h1>

 <p align="center">The PokeApi is a RESTful API created to explore the wide world of Pokemon.
-This project utilizes the axios library to fetch data from multiple endpoints and React for the UI.
+This project utilizes SWR to fetch and cache data from multiple endpoints.
+The UI is constructed using React, React-Bootstrap and Bootstrap and navigation between pages is handled by React Router.
 Browse the multiple first generation Pokemon of your childhood on any device.
 More features are coming! </p>

 ## Links